garylirocks/quickrefs/azure-active-directory.markdown

 | Protocols  | Kerberos authentication                                                    | SAML, WS-Federation, OpenID Connect for authN, OAuth for authZ | same as AD DS                              |
 | Structure  | Organization Units (OUs) , Group Policy Objects (GPOs)                     | flat users and groups                                          | same as AD DS                              |

-- Azure AD does not replace Active Directory, they can be used together, **Azure AD Connect** can synchronizes changes between the them:
+- Azure AD does not replace Active Directory, they can be used together, **Azure AD Connect** can synchronizes changes between them:

   ![Azure AD Connect](images/azure_azure-ad-connect.png)